Norah Bigirwa-Nyendwoha

-Norah Bigirwa-Nyendwoha (born on 19 October 1968) is a Ugandan politician and woman member of parliament.
+Norah Bigirwa-Nyendwoha (born 19 October 1968) is a Ugandan politician and woman member of parliament.
 In 2016, she was elected as a woman representative in parliament for Buliisa district.
 In the 2021 Uganda general elections, she was re-elected for a similar position.

 She is a member of the ruling National Resistance Movement party.

 In the eleventh parliament, Norah serves on the Committee on Foreign Affairs.

 Early life and education

 In 1992, Norah completed acquired a diploma in Business Studies at National College of Business Studies located in Nakawa.

 In 1995, she acquired an Accounting Technician Certificate from the Uganda Management Institute.
 The same institute where after 4 years, she got a Finance Officers Diploma.

 In 2003, she graduated from Ndejje University with a bachelor's degree of Business Administration in Kampala.